 All of the displays were very confronting and moving.
 At one stage looking at the displays I was brought to tears for the first but not the last time of the day.

-The displays were just so confronting, not only because of what they were off but the sheer size in what was there.
+The displays were just so confronting, not only because of what they were displaying but the sheer amount on display.
 There was clothing, glasses, saucepans, luggage, kids dolls, shoes and people’s hair.

 The children’s belongings really struck a sad chord with me.
 How could someone do this to poor defenceless children?
 What posses’s someone to think that this is normal behaviour?